yefeiw/AmazonProductMonitor/README.md

 1. It is tolerable that the product last crawled will be not valid.
 It is not tolerable that the product  is no longer valid before the last crawling.

+1. Only the product showing valid information in the last crawling will be candiates for the recommendation.
 1. Each product only fits in one category.
 If two or more category contains this product, the product will only store the first category listed by Amazon.

 1. The total products to search from is <100K.